BabylonJS/SmartFilters/packages/browserExtension/readme.md

 # Babylon.js Smart Filters

+# PREVIEW WARNING

+This package is currently in preview form.
+There are known issues which will be addressed before leaving preview.

+## Known issues

+1. Dragging from a connection point creates a new connection, but it should be in read only mode.

 ## Browser Extension

 This browser extension is intended to aid in the development of web applications that make use of Smart Filters.